A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Evaluation

-We further evaluate the proposed algorithms on real-world data.
+We also evaluate the proposed methods on a real-world dataset.
 The dataset is named ``Heart failure clinical records Data Set'' \cite{chicco_jurman_2020} from the UCI Machine Learning Repository \cite{Dua:2019}.
 It has $299$ instances with $13$ attributes.
 Among which, we select $6$ attributes including: ``anaemia,'' ``high blood pressure,'' ``diabetes,'' ``sex,'' ``smoking" and ``death''.
 All selected attributes are binary.
-We let $Y:=\{\text{``sex",``death"}\}$ and the rest be $X$, this results in $|Y|=4,|X|=16$.
+We let $\mathcal{Y}:=\{\text{``sex",``death"}\}$ and the rest be $\mathcal{X}$, this results in $|\mathcal{Y}|=4,|\mathcal{X}|=16$.
+As for the cardinality of $|\mathcal{Z}|\leq 17$ due to \cite{asoodeh2020bottleneck}.
 The joint probability is formed by counting the $299$ instances w.r.t. $(Y,X)$ pair.
 We post-processed the counted results by adding $10^{-3}$ to each entry to avoid $p(x,y)=0$.

-We implement the algorithm \eqref{eq:alg_alt} based on \eqref{eq:app_pv_sol_type1}.
-For the relaxation parameter, we choose $\alpha=\{1.00,1.618,2.00\}$ corresponding to \textit{ADMM}, \textit{DRS}, and \textit{PRS}, respectively.
-For the compared methods, we select two existing PF solvers that are clustering based algorithms, the first one \cite{makhdoumi2014information} greedily merging two $x_1,x_2\in\mathcal{X}$ that maximize the $I(Z;Y)$ decrease and we denote it as \textit{merge two}.
-Another solver we compare with is \cite{8989355}, where it relaxes the sub-optimal pairwise merge approach, by using submodular-supermodular optimization approach to consider subsets more than two elements, but it is limited to deterministic mappings.
-We denote the second greedy algorithm as \textit{submodular}.

-Our experimental results are shown in Figure \ref{fig:pf_eval_heartfail}.
-We start with evaluating the solution obtained from the proposed DRS solvers to existing greedy solvers.
-Note that, since other choices of $\alpha$ can give similar results on the information plane, for clarity, we select $\alpha=1.00$ as a representative.
-In Figure \ref{subfig:pf_info} the three methods give comparable solutions on the information plane which verified the correctness of our implementation.
-But different from the two clustering based approaches, the proposed DRS based PF solvers are not limited to deterministic mappings, and therefore can explore the area between the consecutive points obtained from the compared methods.
-This can be observed from the regions, $I(X;Z)<1$ compared to \textit{merge two} and $I(X;Z)<3.5$ compared to \textit{submodular} in Figure \ref{subfig:pf_info}.

-To explore the information plane with the proposed DRS solver as in Figure \ref{subfig:pf_info}, we vary $\beta\in[1,10]$ with random initialization for multiple times and collect the solutions.
-In addition, the penalty coefficients $c$ and $\alpha$ need to be determined.
-From Theorem \ref{thm:PV_solver_type1}, there exists a smallest penalty coefficient $c$ that assures convergence, but in practice, one can increase $c$ until a desired convergence percentage is reached.
-In Figure \ref{subfig:pf_conv}, we fix $\beta=3.5$ and sweep $c\in[1000,8000]$.
-For each $c$, we randomly initialize $p_{z|x}$ and run the algorithm until termination for $2000$ times.
-Then, we report the average percentage of convergent cases.
-From the figure, observe that for a given percentage, \textit{PRS} has a smaller penalty coefficient than \textit{DRS} and \textit{ADMM}, which again demonstrates that the relaxation $\alpha$ improves convergence and is consistent with the insight we have for the IB problem in the last part.